Bandwidth/bandwidth.github.io/voice/bxml/callbacks/recordComplete.md

 {% method %}
 ##  Record Complete event

-The Record Complete event is sent after a [`<Record>`](../verbs/record.md) verb is executed.
-Its purpose is to report the record ended.
+The Record Complete event is sent after a [`<Record>`](../verbs/record.md) verb has executed.
+It indicates when and why the recording completed.

 ### Expected response